Pair with trunk 'full of KFC' arrested while trying to enter locked-down Auckland, where restaurants remain shut - Local News 8

 Police photos show at least three buckets of chicken, about 10 cups of coleslaw, a large package of fries, and four large bags containing other KFC items.

-The two men, aged 23 and 30, were traveling to Auckland from Hamilton, about 75 miles south of the city, police said.
+The two men, ages 23 and 30, were traveling to Auckland from Hamilton, about 75 miles south of the city, police said.

 The pair will appear in court for charges of breaching New Zealand’s Health Order, police said, adding “further charges are likely.”